Dataset and model relationships

 Tutorial: Fine-Tune a Model with Hugging Face Datasets

-This tutorial walks you through importing datasets from Hugging Face to train a custom model in 4Minds.
+This tutorial walks you through importing datasets from Hugging Face to train a custom model in 4MINDS.What you’ll build

 - Extract relevant information from your training data